 4 Questions to Ask Your Dentist About Invisalign

 Thinking of using Invisalign?
 Let our team at Great Smiles Family Dentistry help you with a treatment plan and help you smile with confidence again.
-Call us today or schedule an appointment online.
+Call us today for more information.
 We are conveniently located at 4646 Nantuckett Drive Toledo, OH 43623.

 The cost of Invisalign will vary from one person to the next based on each individual’s unique needs and the costs associated with the dentist or orthodontist performing the treatment.
 Your dentist will be able to provide a quote for you prior to starting treatment that will be calculated by taking into account the complexity of the treatment, the severity of the misalignment that Invisalign will be treating, the experience of your dental professional, where you live and what you will require for aftercare.
 More extensive treatments may require additional appointments that will be factored into the cost.
 You also have the ability to adjust your treatment as you go if you feel the results aren’t what you had expected, but this may incur additional costs.
 Dentist fees will vary by provider, with Invisalign offering discounts to dentists with more experience performing Invisalign treatments than dentists who don’t perform as many.
 It is at the dentist’s discretion if they pass these savings on to their patients.
 On the flipside the more experienced and specialized a dentist is, the higher the fees that they charge.
 Invisalign treatment costs can vary based on where you live, with urban centers having higher prices and rural areas having lower prices.
 Invisalign aftercare will most likely not be factored into your initial cost.
 Typically, patients will need to wear a retainer once your treatment is complete to ensure the teeth don’t shift once the braces come off.
 Costs for this will vary by dentist and it may be worth your time to check pricing with a couple of different dental professionals and compare pricing and experience.